0p3r4t0r/ApplePiePhysics/applePiePhysics/content/physics-101/lesson1_oneDimentionalMotion.md

 Now as time goes on the distance from our starting point increases.
-Since our train is moving at a constant velocity, the distance it travels \\( (d) \\) as funciton of time \\( (t) \\) can be written as ...
+Since our train is moving at a constant velocity \\( (v) \\), the distance it travels
+\\( (d) \\) as funciton of time \\( (t) \\) can be written as ...

 \\[
 d(t) = vt \tag{1.2}
 \\]

-Then position of the train must be, wherever it was at the begining *plus its distance from that point.* Combining equations 1.1 and 1.2 leads us to equation 1.3 below.
+Then the position of the train across time must be, wherever it was at the begining *plus its distance from that point.* Combining equations 1.1 and 1.2 leads us to equation 1.3 below.

 \\[
 x(t) = x_0 + v_0 t \tag{1.3}
 \\]

 Suddenly we notice that the velocity of the train has started to change.
-It feels as if the train has begun to slowly accelerate!
-Unfortunately, we were so engrossed in our thoughts earlier that we failed to notice the change in velocity for several minutes and it seems the other scientists were too busy contemplating the meaning of the train.
+It feels as if the train has begun to accelerate ever so slightly!
+Unfortunately, we were so engrossed in our thoughts earlier that we failed to notice the change in velocity for several minutes and it seems the other scientists were too busy contemplating the meaning of the train to have noticed themselves.

 Our instruments can tell us the *current* velocity of the train and we know that velocity as a funciton of time is given by ...